-"The 2011 Bandol Les Restanques de Pibarnon shows just how elegant and pure the wines from this region can be.
-Blackberry, spice, and crushed flower notes are all present in this medium-bodied, finely styled, superbly balanced 2011, with fine tannins and a great finish.
-It will impress for the next 7 to 10 years.
-(Wine Advocate - Robert Parker)
+“The 2011 Bandol Les Restanques de Pibarnon demonstrates just how elegant and pure wines from this region can be.
+Blackberry, spices, and notes of crushed flowers are all present in this medium-bodied, refined, and superbly balanced 2011, with fine tannins and a long finish.
+It will impress for the next 7 to 10 years. ” (Wine Advocate - Robert Parker)

 Buy your Pibarnon wines at the best price in a private sale!